periashutosh-prog/StrawberryOS-/README.md

 ## Author

 **Ashutosh**
-A Student and an ambitious Maker
+A student, gamer and an ambitious maker.